-Germinating cucumber seeds indoors for outdoor transplanting typically takes seven to 10 days if people do it correctly.
-By chitting cucumber seeds (soaking them in warm water), gardeners can germinate cucumber seeds in one to three days.
-Although some seeds in a chitting batch may germinate overnight, most of them will take a couple more days.
-No one variety or cultivar produces seeds will germinate faster.
+Germinating cucumber seeds indoors for outdoor transplanting typically takes seven to 10 days if correctly done.
+By soaking cucumber seeds in warm water, gardeners can germinate the seeds in one to three days.
+Although some seeds in a batch may germinate overnight, most of them will take a couple more days.
+This method is also useful for older seeds that may have a lower germination rate or for rare and expensive seed for which you want to ensure germination.

-Related to squash and melons, annual cucumbers (Cucumis sativus) grow on vines 3 to 8 feet long and have specific growing requirements.
+Related to squash and melons, annual cucumbers (Cucumis sativus) grow in bush form or on vines 3 to 8 feet long and have specific growing requirements.
 They thrive in organically rich, loose fertile soil that drains well.
 Cucumbers evolved in the East Indies and need full sun; they grow best in hot summer weather with warm nights.
-Although nurseries sell cucumber seedlings, you can germinate cucumber seeds indoors, including the chitting process.
+Although nurseries sell cucumber seedlings, you can easily germinate cucumber seeds indoors.

-"Chitting," or quick sprouting of cucumber seeds, is not difficult.
+Quick sprouting of cucumber seeds is not difficult.
 Placing cucumber seeds in warm water activates growth enzymes that causes them to grow tiny roots.
-That's when you transplant them in potting compost for growing seedlings you can transplant outdoors.
+That's when you transplant them in potting mix for growing seedlings, or you can transplant outdoors.
 They will later grow stems and leaves.
 This same quick method of germinating seeds is used to grow sprouts for salads and sandwiches.

 Soak the seeds in water for five to 10 hours before draining them.
 Dampen a paper towel in warm water.
 Fold the seeds into the towel.
 To keep the moisture in the towel from evaporating, put it in a plastic bag or box.
 Keep the temperature of the towel above 70 degrees Fahrenheit.
 Check the seeds at least once daily.
 When you spot seeds that have developed roots, transplant them into a potting mix.
-If the roots have grown into the towel, tear the towel around the roots and plant both together.
+If the roots have grown into the towel, tear the towel around the roots and plant both together to avoid damaging the delicate roots.

 Standard Indoor Germination